TeskaLabs/asab/docs/reference/service-discovery.md

 		self.ASABApiService.initialize_zookeeper(self.ZooKeeperContainer) #(2)!
 ```

-1. Initialize `/doc` endpoint with Swagger documentation on the URL specified in `web` configuration.

-2. Propagate the information about microservice to Zookeeper.
+Propagate the information about microservice to Zookeeper.

 ### Information advertised